 Step 4- Add existing trade references to your profile

 Getting new credit is not the only way to start establishing credit for your business.
 The absolute fastest way to build your company’s credit file is by adding existing trade references to your D&B business credit report.

 In reality, not all vendors and suppliers share payment data to a business credit reporting agency.
 If your business has a credit account with a non-reporting vendor or supplier then consider using a service like eCredable to add positive payment experiences to your file.

 Step 5- Pay EVERYTHING on time (or early)

 Just like building personal credit, it’s extremely important to pay your accounts on time, every time.
 Paying your accounts late will severely hurt your chances of building business credit and getting better offers for financing down the line.
 Plus, if you do pay late, it will be nearly impossible to fix it.

 If you want excellent business credit that racks in high-limit approvals of $50k+, paying on time (or early) is the best course of action.

 The Bottom Line

-How your overall business is seen by lenders, suppliers, and vendors are crucial to maximizing your funding potential.
-By building strong business credit files and scores the easier it will be for lenders to assess the creditworthiness of your business.
+How your overall business is seen by lenders, suppliers, and vendors is crucial to maximizing your funding potential.
+By building strong business credit files and scores, the easier it will be for lenders to assess the creditworthiness of your business.